M-asquerade/ChatbotForERP/README.md

-# Bridging Textual and Tabular Data for Cross-Domain Text-to-SQL Semantic Parsing
+# Chatbot For ERP

-This is the official code release of the following paper:
+This is the code release of the chatbot for ERP.
+The text-to-SQL core is based on the deep learning model bridge.
+The reference is as followed:

 Xi Victoria Lin, Richard Socher and Caiming Xiong.
 [Bridging Textual and Tabular Data for Cross-Domain Text-to-SQL Semantic Parsing](https://arxiv.org/abs/2012.12627).
 Findings of EMNLP 2020.

-## Overview
+## Text-to-SQL

 Cross-domain tabular semantic parsing (X-TSP) is the task of predicting the executable structured query language given a natural language question issued to some database.
 The model may or may not have seen the target database during training.